hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 [20:59:14](#X992v7-Hzo619Kk30tvS3BYrnjiYg_fIiQxj1mMNjp8) <hiiamboris (NOT THIS ONE)>:
 > do sub-commands show their doc strings, making help more sectional?

-but of course they do Ì†ΩÌ∏â
+but of course they do üòâ

 [21:00:51](#8xYvsl96Ksvw2f3evXZ71yMUm_enpcw7kbqCUHibPus) <hiiamboris (NOT THIS ONE)>:
 > Can you make requests in a REST fashion, where the results you get can be used to make the next set of calls, until you reach the bottom of the chain